Century House Association

 Get involved

 SET IS LOOKING FOR NEW TEAM MEMBERS.
 You do not have to be an expert with electronics or software.
 Being comfortable using technology is the key.
 The main goal of SET is to encourage our members that their devices are not scary and to sympathetically help our members through a problem.
-We are looking for seniors to volunteer to offer one-on-one support, and as we expand SET there will be other roles where you might fit in with this great team.
-Please contact: Joy St. John for more information, at 604-819-1946 or begbiestreet@gmail.com She’d love to talk to you about our wonderful SET team.
+We are looking for seniors to volunteer to offer support, and as we expand SET there will be other roles where you might fit in with this great team.
+Please contact Joy St. John for more information, at 604-819-1946 or begbiestreet@gmail.com She’d love to talk to you about our wonderful SET team.

 When do we meet?